 - Why does one firm spend money on advertising while its competitor does not?

 Understanding strategic market interaction provides a more nuanced and realistic view of the relation between market structure and firm performance.
-The course is essential for students heading for a Master’s program in Law and Economics, in particular for a track in Competition Policy and Regulation, but it also offers a useful preparation for any Master in Strategic Management, or general Economics, and Economic Policy.
+The course is essential for students heading for a Master’s program in Law and Economics, in particular for a track in Competition Policy and Regulation, but it also offers a useful preparation for Research Master: Multidisciplinary Economics, Economic Policy.

 The basic elements of the course are the weekly lectures, tutorials, and homework assignments.
 To fully gain from the course, good learning techniques need to be adopted.
 These are regular attendance, continuous reading of the suggested material, and frequent practice in applying the concepts presented in the lectures to the homework assignments.
 A premium is placed on logical thinking and on applying the concepts taught to unfamiliar problems.